shmulik-kummer/fireblocks-task/README.md

 ## Features

 - Receives webhook notifications from Fireblocks.
-- Checks balances of multiple expense accounts.
+- Check the balance of the expanse account.
 - Tops up expense accounts from a treasury account if their balance is below the threshold.
 - Logs all relevant activities for monitoring and debugging.